During the workshop, instructors will do or see strategies and activities included in the set of LOGOS materials.

 Online workshops have been given with small groups using Google Hangouts.

 LOGOS workshops can be given in time slots that work well for your group.

 A 45- to 60-minute introductory presentation can be given in order for you or your group to decide whether you'd like to continue.

 LOGOS workshops have been given on 1 full day, 2 to 3 half-days, and as a series of 2- to 3-hour after-school sessions with teachers.
 We were hesitant to hold after-school sessions at first (just because it seemed like too much after a school-day!), but we have received good feedback and requests for additional after-school meetings from participants, even after teaching a full school-day.

 The workshop sessions can be back-to-back or spread out over time: for example, on a Friday and Saturday, or 2 Fridays in a row, or 1 Friday afternoon a month for 3 or 4 months, or other arrangements that fit your group's schedule.

 We strive to make our workshops and materials available at the least cost to you.
 We make little to no profit, wanting most of all for more teachers and students to maximize their literacy instruction and acquisition.
-Our current price for the LOGOS 1-day workshop and materials is $77.
+Our current price for the LOGOS 1-day workshop, including materials provided during the workshop, is $77.

 If you are unable to meet that cost, please contact us anyway.

 It is often easiest to talk through scheduling options together.
-Please feel free to call or email with a workshop questions or request.
+Please feel free to email with a workshop questions or request.